httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 The encoded data is required to be padded with "=", as per {{!RFC4648}}, Section 3.2.

 Likewise, encoded data SHOULD have pad bits set to zero, as per {{!RFC4648}}, Section 3.5, unless it is not possible to do so due to implementation constraints.

+### Serialising a Boolean {#ser-boolean}

+Given a Boolean as input:

+0. If input is not a boolean, fail serialisation.
+1. Let output be an empty string.
+2. Append "!" to output.
+3. If input is true, append "T" to output.
+4. If input is false, append "F" to output.
+5. Return output.

 ## Parsing HTTP/1 Header Fields into Structured Headers {#text-parse}